In this WooCommerce vs Shopify analysis, we'll contrast two industry titans. First, read on to find out…

-Today, starting an online business is not as complicated as many people think it is, so you ask yourself is stripe payments one of the best payment gateways for online entrepreneurs more so for a dropshipping business model?
+Today, starting an online business is not as complicated as many people think, so are stripe payments one of the best payment gateways for online entrepreneurs, more so for a dropshipping business model?

 However, things were different in 2010.
-Setting up an online store or any other internet business required a lot of work and building websites.
+Setting up an online store or any other internet business requires a lot of work and building websites.

 You also had to figure out how to make a legacy payment processor work with the new type of business.
 Stripe payment was born in this type of marketplace.